intelshoe/StackAsm/readme.md

 # StackASM - Visualize Assembly code in a 3D world

-This is designed to be an educational application for to help test and debug Assembly language source code and memory.
+This is designed to be an educational application and for testing/debugging Assembly language source code and memory.